Who will be my roommate?

 When can I move in?

-Staff will be unavailable outside of these times, so please plan your arrival accordingly.
 If you do happen to arrive on move in day but outside of office hours please stop by the security office located at the entrance to the University and they will escort you to your room.
-If you arrive earlier than the scheduled check-in day, you should find arrangements off campus.
+If you arrive earlier than the scheduled check-in day, you should find housing arrangements off campus until check-in day.

 May I see my room before I move in?